TheMrPixelDev/themrpixeldev.github.io/README.md

 #### Who I am

 Hi, my name is Julian and I am a young student who is on his way to get a computer scientist.
-I was always curious about any kind of technology since I was kid.
+I was always curious about any kind of technology since I was a kid.
 But as the time continued it got clearer that computers and especially their software gave me the biggest joy when working with them.

 #### What I do